 From the beginning of the process to the end, and for as long as the statue remains on the law books, it’s subject to continued and perpetual interpretation and modification based on what is considered “customary and common practice” for the jurisdiction involved.
 And, despite routine denials by officials, there are always “political considerations” at play…even in minor cases.
 Some laws remain on the books without ever being enforced…for decades.

 So, does the law always mean what it says?
 Yeah, for the most part.
 But, being a law is not for the faint of heart.
 It is a product of faulty human beings and is administered by flawed men and women.
 By definition, therefore, it is not perfect.
-Despite the importance of the “rule of law” to our society and form of government, it makes sense to temper our expectations.
+Proving the never-ending complexities of the Law.
+By having the right legal representation, the complexities of law could be handled well, keep reading here, to find out more information about the correct legal defense representation.

 “Where is the wise person?
 Where is the teacher of the law?
 Where is the philosopher of this age?
 Has not God made foolish the wisdom of the world?”
 (1 Corinthians 1:20)